GmBodhi/shandler/README.md

 }, 5000)
 ```
 ## Follow-up Messages
 Follow-up messages allows you to send multiple messages from a single interaction.
-Here is an example of sending a follow-up message.
+Here is an example.

 ```js
 let m = await interaction.reply("Bello")